groboclown/nightjar-mesh/README.md

 You may also want to include a data volume sidecar, with an explicit purpose of only providing files that other containers `VolumesFrom` section can reference.
 Alternatively, you'll need custom docker images that have your custom files baked in.

-You will want to point the load balancer at the Envoy Proxy container port.
+You will want to point the load balancer at the Envoy Proxy container ingress port.

 Note that you can, optionally, include multiple container definitions to allow the one task definition to start multiple services.

-The nightjar-mesh controller container definition needs to include the following environment variables; replace "X" with an index starting with 1.
+The nightjar-mesh controller container definition needs to include the following environment variables; replace "X" with number.
 Nightjar-mesh will start looking for `1`, and increment until a value is not found.

 Egress Definitions:
+* `EGRESS_LISTEN_PORT` the Envoy proxy listening port that the internal services connect to for communication with outside services.
 * `SERVICE_ARN_X` ARN of the service at index X.
 * `SERVICE_PATH_X` URL path (no schema or host) for the service.
 Must have leading "/".
 * `SERVICE_CONTAINER_X` (optional) name of the task definition container that listens to the path; if there is just one container, then this is not necessary.